Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 Here, we collect response cache coherence traffic from memory controller to requester.
 This is done via filtering out using virtual network (vnet) used for memory response traffic to requester which is vnet 4.
 We consider five Splash-2 benchmark application pairs running on two processors ($P_1$ and $P_2$) where two memory controllers ($MC_1$ and $MC_2$) are serving memory requests.
 The benchmark pairs used are \{{\it fft}, {\it fmm}\}, \{{\it fmm}, {\it lu}\}, \{{\it lu}, {\it barnes}\}, \{{\it barnes}, {\it radix}\}, \{{\it radix}, {\it fft}\}, where the first benchmark runs on $P_1$ and the second runs on $P_2$.
 The selected benchmarks have the diversity to make the dataset generic (for example, \textit{fft} and \textit{radix} are significantly different ~\cite{bienia2008parsec}).
 The address space of the benchmark running in $P_1$ is mapped only to $MC_1$.
 Therefore, $P_1$ only talks with the $MC_1$, and they are the correlated pair.
 The address space of the benchmark running in $P_2$ is assigned to both $MC_1$ and $MC_2$ in a way that, the ratio between memory request received by $MC_1$ from $P_1$ to memory request received by $MC_1$ from $P_2$ to be $p:(100-p)$.
 This percentage $p$ is similar to that of synthetic traffic and $(100-p)\%$ is the noise.
 For example, when $p=85\%$, $MC_1$ serves $15\%$ packets to $P_2$ when it severs $85\%$ packets to $P_1$.

 Similar to synthetic traffic, we considered four values for $p$ which are 95\%, 90\%, 85\%, and 80\%.
 For a single $p$ value and a single benchmark pair, we conducted experiments covering all possible mapping of correlated pairs to NoC nodes, which are 4032 mappings (64$\times$63).
 The $MC_2$ and $P_2$ were randomly chosen in all these mappings.
 The full dataset for a certain $p$ value and benchmark pair contains 16128 flow pairs (4032 correlated pairs and 12096 uncorrelated pairs).
 To evaluate our countermeasures, we collect obfuscated data similar to synthetic traffic.
+We automated data collection using the gem5 simulator with a shell script that simulates different benchmarks and application mappings.
+This process produces traffic traces from gem5 as textual logs.
+We then developed a Python script to pre-process these traces into 2D numpy arrays of inter-flit delays, serving as input for the DNN.